-While genetics and upbringing can be causes of anxiety, certain triggers can make anxiety reoccur or worsen.
+While genetics and upbringing can increase your risk of anxiety, certain triggers can make anxiety reoccur or worsen.
 Sudden changes in life such as having a baby, being laid off from work, or having a sick child can cause anxiety and excessive worry, explains Dr. Cassiday.
-“What happens is that the elevated stress at some point becomes overwhelming and it trips the alarm system in the brain and body.
-It can be imaginary or real and still set off the same stressors.”
+"What happens is that the elevated stress at some point becomes overwhelming and it trips the alarm system in the brain and body.
+It can be imaginary or real and still set off the same stressors."
 For worriers, the trigger can be anything that makes them feel uncertain, such as flying, crowds, or pressure at work, while for those who have panic attacks, the trigger can be any type of perceived physical change.
-“They may be afraid to exercise or have sex because it will bring on a panic attack—these physical changes trigger their alarm system,” says Dr. Cassiday.
-These are the everyday habits that can actually be panic attack triggers.
+"They may be afraid to exercise or have sex because it will bring on a panic attack—these physical changes trigger their alarm system," says Dr. Cassiday.
+(These are the everyday habits that can actually be panic attack triggers.)

 Get adequate sleep